univention/univention-corporate-server/doc/architecture/services/app-center.rst

    $ find | grep actions

-The core actions that administrators encounter while working with |UCS| are actions to manage the app lifecycle and control their operation status.
-Those are actions like for example:
+The core actions that administrators encounter when working with |UCS| are actions to manage the app lifecycle and control their operational status.
+These are actions such as:

 * *App install*
 * *App remove*